Convert Singly Linked List To Xor Linked List In C++ - C++ Programming Tutorial

 • Time Complexity:

-• It is O(n) because we are traversing only the list.
+• The time complexity is O(n) as we are iterating through the entire list.

 Input Required